-It might be suggested that, even if successful remembering, in general, does not 386 require authenticity, successful dream remembering, in particular, does require 387 authenticity.
-It is at this point in the dialectic that we encounter the basic problem 388 for the view that accuracy in dream memory amounts to authenticity: the possibility 389 of divergence between the perspective adopted in a memory and that adopted in the 390 corresponding dream implies that this suggestion is not right.
-It seems safe to 391 assume that dreams often have a perspectival character: in dreaming, one experi-392 ences the dreamt event from a particular perspective.20 In most cases, that perspec-393 tive is presumably a field perspective, the perspective of one's dream self.
-In other 394 cases, it may be an observer perspective, the perspective of a hypothetical observer 395 of the dreamt event.21 It seems safe to assume, moreover, that, just as one can have 396 a field perspective perceptual experience and later have an observer perspective 397 memory of the perceived event, one can have a field perspective dream and later 398 have an observer perspective memory of the dreamt event-or vice versa.
-If 399 Michaelian and Sant'Anna's argument against McCarroll succeeds, observer per-400 spective memories of field perspective perceptual experiences cannot be authentic; 401 presumably, the same thing goes for observer perspective memories of field per-402 spective dreams and for field perspective memories of observer perspective dreams.22 403 Nevertheless, we want to be able to count cases in which the perspective adopted in 404 the memory diverges from that adopted in the dream as instances of successful 405 remembering.
-Suppose that I dream of giving the acceptance speech for the Nobel 406 Prize for philosophy, that the dream unfolds from a field perspective, that I later 407
+It might be suggested that, even if successful remembering, in general, does not require authenticity, successful dream remembering, in particular, does require authenticity.
+It is at this point in the dialectic that we encounter the basic problem for the view that accuracy in dream memory amounts to authenticity: the possibility of divergence between the perspective adopted in a memory and that adopted in the corresponding dream implies that this suggestion is not right.
+It seems safe to assume that dreams often have a perspectival character: in dreaming, one experiences the dreamt event from a particular perspective.
+18 In most cases, that perspective is presumably a field perspective, the perspective of one's dream self.
+In other cases, it may be an observer perspective, the perspective of a hypothetical observer of the dreamt event.
+19 It seems safe to assume, moreover, that, just as one can have a field perspective perceptual experience and later have an observer perspective memory of the perceived event, one can have a field perspective dream and later have an observer perspective memory of the dreamt event-or vice versa.
+If Michaelian and Sant'Anna's argument against McCarroll succeeds, observer perspective memories of field perspective perceptual experiences cannot be authentic; presumably, the same thing goes for observer perspective memories of field perspective dreams and for field perspective memories of observer perspective dreams.20 Nevertheless, we want to be able to count cases in which the perspective adopted in the memory diverges from that adopted in the dream as instances of